EmPuiquin24/Java-Clean-Architectury-Scaffold/README.md

 ...

-# Set the entities you want to create
+# Set the entities you want to create starting in the 10th line

 ENTITIES=(
     "User"